 Welcome to the South Pike Office of Federal Programs

 The Office of Federal Programs is responsible for the coordination of the district's federal grant awards.
-The South Pike School District receives the following federal programs: Title I, Title II, Title IV and Title V. The SPSD shares the mission of the Mississippi Department of Education (MDE) to "provide leadership inthe effective use of federal funds, so that ALL students are prepared to compete in a global community."
+The South Pike School District receives the following federal programs: Title I, Title II, Title IV, and Title V. The SPSD shares the mission of the Mississippi Department of Education (MDE) to "provide leadership in the effective use of federal funds so that ALL students are prepared to compete in a global community."

 Every Student Succeeds Act (ESSA) provides financial assistance through state education agencies (SEAs) to local education agencies (LEAs) and public schools with the highest percentages of children from low-income families to help ensure that all children meet challenging state academic standards.